For You — Home

 You come home after a brutal day.
 Slow dispatching, a comeback that wasn't your fault, a flat rate week that's going to hurt.
 And your spouse says something — maybe about the credit card bill, maybe about the weekend plans, maybe about something that needs fixing around the house — and suddenly you're in a fight.
 Not because the topic was unreasonable, but because you're running on empty and everything feels like an attack.

-I've been there.
 A lot of techs have been there.
-And here's the thing I wish someone had told me earlier: your spouse is not the enemy.
+And here's what doesn't get talked about enough in the shop: your spouse is not the enemy.
 They're dealing with their own version of hard, and when you treat them like they're just another problem to solve, the relationship erodes.
 Slowly at first.
 Then fast.

 Why the Trade Strains Relationships